 Analytical Sensitivity: ~99%.

-Turn Around Time: Results can be expected 15 days from the time the sample is received at the laboratory.
+Turn Around Time: Results can be expected 2 weeks from the time that the sample is received at the laboratory.

 Learn more about why NTD Eurofins has been the laboratory to trust for over 30 years.Learn More